Skip to content

 How Yield Works

-When you supply USDC to Takara, you receive cUSDC (cTokens).
-Unlike aTokens, cToken balances stay constant — instead, the exchange rate between cUSDC and USDC increases over time.
+When you supply to Takara, you receive cTokens (e.g., cUSDC, cWSEI).
+Unlike aTokens, cToken balances stay constant — instead, the exchange rate between cTokens and the underlying asset increases over time.

 Day 0: 1 cUSDC = 0.0200 USDC